SweetCodey/system-design-masterclass/10. Design Cab sharing System/Cab Sharing System Design.md

 # API DESIGN

+[TODO] Update the API design content with gRPC call flow.

-We follow a standard way to communicate between the cab sharing systems.
-That's why we go with REST API for this communication.
+We follow a standard way to communicate between the cab sharing systems and also this communication should be quick enough to accommodate the user's booking request.
+That's why we go with gRPC for this communication.

+***Note:*** We can also use REST API for this communication if turn around time between services is negligible

 ## API Design :Book a cab

-Lets understand how user book a cab.
+### The process of 'Booking a cab' for a user:
+1. **User** sends a booking request with his choice of pick-up and drop-off location(s) to **Cab Sharing Server**.
+2. **Cab Sharing Server** maps booking request with a **Cab Driver** who is near to the **user's pick-up location**.
+3. **Cab Driver** acknowledges the booking request with his acceptance or rejection.

+#### First Part: Sending a booking request to the server.

 When we ask the server to book a cab for user's ride, we use an API call.
 This is how computers talk to each other.